-Opportunities for value creation by standardization in the North Sea offshore wind market
+Opportunities for Industrialization and Standardization in the North Sea offshore wind market

 Offshore wind turbine under constructionThe rationale for upscaling wind turbines has been straightforward.
 From a developer and owner's perspective, fewer larger wind turbines mean fewer cable connections, reduced installation, operation, and maintenance activities, and diminished wake effects between turbines within a farm.
 The trade-off is that each wind turbine becomes more expensive and necessitates larger vessels with greater capacity and taller cranes for installation and maintenance.